gharials/dev-path/docs/internet-web/web-pages.md

 ## The fundamental building blocks of a web page

+A web page is made up of the following fundamental building blocks:

 * _HTML document._ For displaying the content to the user.
 * _Images._ For displaying images on the page.
 * _CSS._ For styling the content.
 * _JavaScript._ For making the web page interactive.

 The HTML document is the main file of a web page.
 But a complex web page needs some additional files (images, CSS files, scripts, etc.), called *linked resources.*

+### Linking resources with HTML

+The resources needed by an HTML are specified with the `<link>` tag within the `<head>` tag of the HTML document.
+The external resources are usually stored in the server's [static directory](web-servers.md#serving-static-contents), but can be in an external server too.
+After receiving an HTML, browsers [send requests to the server](./web-servers.md#how-an-http-server-serves-websites) for each of the specified resources.

+An HTML may also need JavaScript files.
+They are specified as external resources with the `<script>` tag.

 !!!info
     **Passing CSS and JavaScript within HTML**